OpenTermsArchive/contrib-versions/Spideroak/Terms of Service.md

 6. A statement that you have a good faith belief that the disputed use is not authorized by the copyright owner, its agent or the law. and
 7. A statement by you, made under penalty of perjury, that the above information in your notice is accurate and that you are the copyright owner or authorized to act on the copyright owner's behalf.

-Last updated: November 23, 2007
+Last updated: November 23, 2007.
+Address updated August 4, 2015